|

 this piece for a quick learning experience with several unison and

-tempo & rhythmic with mild syncopation.
+tempo with mild syncopation.

 This lively folksong from Guyana